Hey, fellow pet lovers!

 What’s so cute about them?
 Everything, just look at that little face and pot belly!

 I remember how small Lily was, she fitted into the palm of my hands when we first brought her home, and she could fit under the tiny gap in the sofa for her first year.
-What I remember of her being a puppy is limited as it was so long ago, but her little fat belly sticks in my mind, which you can see above.
+I remember her being a puppy is limited as it was so long ago, but her little fat belly sticks in my mind, which you can see above.

 If you’re looking for a dog and want an adorable pup, then a BT is a great option.
 However, all puppies are incredibly cute, that’s a fact!